jribesbonet/adidasCodingChallenge/README.md

 * **Swagger 2** - Documentation of the REST API's with annotations.
 Very usefull and easy to integrate with SpringBoot.
 * **Docker** - Give the capability of generating containers.
 * **Docker Spotify Maven Plungin** - Gives the capability to generate docker images files with Maven.
 With this approach there is no need to be changing the Dockerfile every time that the projet version changes.
+* **Dijkstra algorith** - Downloaded classes to use Dijkstra algorith in order to get the shortest path between nodes.

 ## Related projects
 Those are the projects that need to be imported to make the software run correctly: